 For me, the implementation of PERA or Personal Equity Retirement Account at the end of 2016 was one of the most exciting events in the Philippines that people overlooked.

 I also think that investing in PERA is one of the key steps we can take to achieve a total money makeover in the Philippines and avoid being a burden to your families in old age.
+I outlined the reasons why you should have a PERA account in this post.

 To put it simply, PERA will allow Filipinos, both at home and abroad, to invest in TAX-FREE vehicles for retirement provided that they follow some guidelines.